 Keto nut-free bread ingredients

-Coconut flour – you must use coconut flour in this recipe and you can’t replace it by almond flour.
-Almond flour is not a nut-free keto flour and it contains 4 times fewer fibers than coconut flour.
+Coconut flour – you must use coconut flour in this recipe, and you can’t replace it with almond flour.
+Almond flour is not a nut-free keto flour, and it contains 4 times fewer fibers than coconut flour.
 It means that it won’t be able to soak up the moisture in the recipe.

-Baking powder– this is a gluten-freebread so it won’t raise much.
+Baking powder – this is gluten-free bread, so it won’t rise much.
 Baking powder makes the crumb lighter.
 You can also use baking soda, use half the amount of baking soda to replace baking powder in this recipe.
-Note that baking soda can add a bitter flavor to the bread so it is not the best option.
+Note that baking soda can add a bitter flavor to the bread, so it is not the best option.

-Sunflower seeds – or a handful of pumpkin seed or sesame seed to decorate the top of the bread and give it a crunchy toasted seed texture on each slice.
+Sunflower seeds – or a handful of pumpkin seeds or sesame seeds to decorate the top of the bread and give it a crunchy toasted seed texture on each slice.

 Lukewarm water – it is very important to use lukewarm water to activate the fiber in the flours quickly.
 Coldwater won’t work, use lukewarm tap water or microwave some water and then measure the amount required by the recipe.

 Olive oil or coconut oil – you can use any oil, but olive oil had the best flavor in a keto bread recipe.
 In fact, coconut oil can add a strong coconut flavor to keto bread.
 If you want to use coconut oil, use refined coconut oil to avoid the coconut flavor.
 Don’t use butter in keto bread recipes, like egg yolks.
 Both give a cakey texture to the bread.

 How to make a keto bread recipe without nuts or eggs?

 This is a very special keto bread recipe, no egg yolks or egg whites, no almond flour or almond meal but instead a combination of sunflower seed flour, psyllium husk, and flaxseed meal.